This ray hunts at night

 Sleep patterns and needs differ widely among people and animals.
 Rest and relaxation improve productivity, memory and health.
 Fish do not rely on unnatural scents and flavorings for a relaxing experience without sleep.

-The beauty and calming sounds of ocean life are peace offerings.
-Calming sounds and images of their natural world provide a soothing escape for healthy living.
+The beauty and tranquil sounds of ocean life offer peace.
+Calming sounds and images of the aquatic world provide a soothing escape for healthy living.
 Little Ray is available for friends, days and nights.

-Aquariums are helpful to sleep.
-An aquarium is a good substitute for people who cannot escape to the beach.
+Aquariums are conducive to sleep.
+An aquarium is a good substitute for those who cannot escape to the beach.
 Fish do not need the living space or care of other pets.
-They teach about life in water.
+They give relaxing lessons about life in water.

 Fish tanks fit any decor, arrangement, space or location.
 According to Aquarium Adviser, The Benefits of a fish tank at home are health, wealth and luck.
 The Chinese Art of Feng Shui puts them in homes and offices .